Did you know that over 30% of fresh produce grown in the world goes to waste and never reaches consumers?

 At Hazel Technologies, Inc., we think this waste is unacceptable.
 We are a USDA-funded startup company that is reducing the huge amounts of waste in our global food supply chain every day.
 Our work has been featured in TechCrunch, the Chicago Tribune, and Crain’s Chicago Business, and we need your help to expand our impact!

 Hazel Technologies is searching for a postharvest specialist with experience in fruits and vegetables.
-Candidates a history of team based, applied research.
-Integrate feedback from the customer-facing team and the field to build applicable and implementable technologies from day 1.
+Candidates must have a history of team based, applied research, and integrating feedback from the customer-facing team and the field to build applicable and implementable technologies from day 1.
 A passion for agriculture and innovation is essential.

 - Get in on the ground floor.
 You will become an early team member at one of the fastest growing startups in Ag-Tech, according to American Inno’s “Top Green Tech Startups to Watch”

 - Create an impact.
 Solve the problems of tomorrow: you will be helping to save food every day that would have gone to waste.
 Hazel Tech has received the prestigious USDA Phase II SBIR Grant, $600,000 in federal funding given only to the most impactful technologies in the future of the agricultural industry.